 Lastly, women used to produce concrete results in their domestic work.
 The industrial age was a rapid process of removing those concrete accomplishments from the domestic sphere and replacing them with vague repetitive tasks like driving the kids to activities (which goes all the way back in America to the 1920s!) and endless cleaning up kid messes and of course our dear friend laundry.
 Those things are not terrible or wrong for mothers to do, but the conservative approach to the whole thing is to lie to women that they never had any other aspects to their domestic work and that they should delight in the abstract repetitive slog with no clear results at the end of each day.
 Women then run to “crafts” in a flight to concrete accomplishment, and then are mocked for the crafts not being sufficiently useful or practical.
 It’s a vicious trap.

 Anyway this is all just random notes accumulated over time so if it doesn’t read like an essay, well, it’s not.
 I don’t know how to help women get the concrete aspects back for domestic labor when it’s simply not essential to survival anymore.
-Our household lives a pretty agrarian lifestyle and we wouldn’t starve if we had a plague followed by a drought.
-It would just be expensive to buy store food again.
+Our household has lived a pretty agrarian lifestyle and we ended up back in upscale suburbia.
 And that’s pretty much the core of the problem.
-The concrete accomplishments of my agrarian living help alleviate the stresses of the worst of modern housewiving, but “be agrarian LARPers” is not a general solution to a general problem.
+The concrete accomplishments of my agrarian living helped alleviate the stresses of the worst of modern housewiving, but it couldn’t actually work long-term, which is why “be agrarian LARPers” is not a general solution to a general problem.
+Even if people keep proposing it as one every 15 years or so like clockwork for the last century and a half.